Sápmi: Climate

-The climate is subarctic and vegetation is sparse, except in the densely forested southern portion.
+The climate is subarctic/tundra and vegetation is sparse, except in the densely forested southern portion.
 The mountainous west coast has significantly milder winters and more precipitation than the large areas east of the mountain chain.
-North of the Arctic Circle polar night characterize the winter season and midnight sun the summer season—both phenomena are longer the further north you go.
+North of the Arctic Circle polar nights characterize the winter season and the midnight sun the summer season—both phenomena are longer the further north you go.
 Traditionally, the Sami divide the year into eight seasons instead of four.

+In Inari, the climate is warm-end subarctic, with summer highs of 18 C, and winter lows of -15 C. The average winter sees 131 days of snowfall, with the first flakes falling to the ground in September.
+Snow cover lasts about two-thirds of the year and may persist past the last flake and even the last frost.

+Even without permafrost or a true tundra climate, much of Sápmi is arctic moorland with stunted, scattered trees.

 Natural resources

-Reindeers, wolfves, bears, and birds are the main forms of animal life, in addition to a myriad of insects in the short summer.
+Reindeers, wolves, bears, and birds are the main forms of animal life, in addition to a myriad of insects in the short summer.
 Sea and river fisheries abound in the region.
 Steamers are operated on some of the lakes, and many ports are ice-free throughout the year.
 All ports along the Norwegian Sea in the west and the Barents Sea in the northeast to Murmansk are ice-free all year.
-The Gulf of Bothnia usually freezes over in winter.
+The northern part of the Gulf of Bothnia usually freezes over in winter.
 The ocean floor to the north and west of Sápmi has deposits of petroleum and natural gas.
 Sápmi contains valuable mineral deposits, particularly iron ore in Sweden, copper in Norway, and nickel and apatite in Russia.

 Cultural subdivisions

 East Sápmi

 East Sápmi consists of the Kola peninsula and the Lake Inari region and is home to the eastern Sami languages.
-While being the most heavily populated part of Sápmi, this is also the region where the indigenous population and their culture are weakest.
+While being the most heavily populated part of Sápmi, this is also the region where the Indigenous population and their culture are weakest.
 Corresponds to the regions marked 6 through 9 on the map below.

 Central Sápmi

 Central Sápmi consists of the western part of Finland's Sami Domicile Area, the parts of Norway north of the Saltfjellet mountains and areas on the Swedish side corresponding to this.
-Central Sápmi is the region where Sami culture is strongest, and home to North Sami—the most widely used Sami language.
+Central Sápmi is the region where Sami culture is strongest and home to North Sami—the most widely used Sami language, with around 20,000 speakers as of 2024.
 In the southernmost part of this subregion, however, Sami culture is rather weak—this is where the moribund Bithun Sami language is used.
-The areas around the Tysfjord fjord in Norway and the river Lule in Sweden are home to the Julev Sami language, one of the more widely used Sami languages.
+The areas around the Tysfjorden fjord in Norway and the river Lule in Sweden are home to the Julev Sami language, one of the more widely used Sami languages.
 These correspond to the regions marked 3 through 5 on the map below.